 - Pay attention to how fast things go bad, especially produce.
 Apples, pears, oranges (and other citrus) tend to keep a bit longer.
 Berries only last a few days.
 Bananas and avocados last about a week (depending on how ripe they are when you buy them).
 Only buy what you would realistically eat for the week (or 2!), knowing how fast you will need to eat it will help with purchasing.
 Meat only lasts about 4-5 days before it needs to be eaten or frozen.

 - Protein: This is where a lot of money gets spent because usually protein = meat.
 Chicken, pork and turkey tend be cheaper than beef.
 I buy chicken thighs a lot because they are cheaper and also a lot taster than chicken breasts.
 If you have good knife skills, you can also buy a whole chicken and cut it up (which is cheaper).
 YouTube has a lot of great tutorials on how to do this.
-Instead of ground beef, you can also try ground turkey or ground chicken for many recipes that call for ground beef (like chili or tacos).
-Ground pork is also very cheap (and makes great meatballs!).
+Instead of ground beef, you can also try ground turkey for many recipes that call for ground beef (like chili or tacos).
+Ground pork is also very cheap.

 - Instead of meat, beans and lentils are also a great protein source that are a lot cheaper.
 Cans of beans are usually around $1 a piece.
 Lentils are also really filling and are relatively easy to cook (very similar to rice) and are really filling.
 Quinoa is also a good protein option on a budget.

-- Buying real, whole foods will be cheaper in the long run, but you have to be prepared to prep and cook your own food.
+- Buying real, whole foods are cheaper in the long run, but you have to be prepared to prep and cook your own food.
 This is a skill and something that the more practice you have, the better you get at it.
-Those packaged, convenience foods may seem cheaper, but you have to think, “is this food filling,” “is this food satisfying,” is this food going to make me feel my best?”
+Those packaged, convenience foods may seem cheaper, but you have to think, “Is this food filling?”
+Is this food satisfying?
+Is this food going to make me feel my best?”